-Explore your options!
-We currently run 3 programs and we know one will fit your journey.
+We currently run 9 programs and we know one will fit your journey.
 Our Coaches will work with you to find the right fit and then support you through the process.

-Locations: Dawson Creek, Fort St. John, Chetwynd, BC, and surrounding areas.
+Base Locations: Dawson Creek, Fort St. John, Chetwynd, and Fort Nelson in North East BC.

 This is a pilot project whose objective is to provide people with overhauled, donated computers.
 The project is for unemployed or underemployed people who do not have the use of a computer.